College of Medicine

-Chemistry - One year of college Organic Chemistry with a laboratory component, including at least one course in Inorganic Chemistry or Quantitative Analysis (Biochemistry is highly recommended).
+Chemistry - Two years of college Organic Chemistry with a laboratory component, including at least one course in Inorganic Chemistry or Quantitative Analysis (Biochemistry is highly recommended).

 English – One year of English Composition, Literature or other courses emphasizing reading comprehension.
 Remedial English courses will not be considered in meeting this requirement.

 Physics - One year of college Physics with a laboratory components.

 Mathematics – One year of college mathematics including at least one course in Calculus and Statistics.